Hiwi (volunteer): Roles and numbers

 A captured Hiwi told his NKVD interrogators:

 Russians in the German Army can be divided into three categories.
 Firstly, soldiers mobilized by German troops, so-called Cossack sections, which are attached to German divisions.
 Secondly, Hilfswillige [Voluntary Assistants] made up of local people or Russian prisoners who volunteer, or those Red Army soldiers who desert to join the Germans.
 This category wears full German uniform, with their own ranks and badges.
 They eat like German soldiers and they are attached to German regiments.
 Thirdly, there are Russian prisoners who do the dirty jobs, kitchens, stables and so on.
 These three categories are treated in different ways, with the best treatment naturally reserved for the volunteers.

 Fighting

 Hiwis comprised 50% of the 2nd Panzer Army's 134th Infantry Division in late 1942, while the 6th Army at the Battle of Stalingrad was composed of 25% Hiwis.
 By 1944, their numbers had grown to 600,000.
 Both men and women were recruited.
 Veteran Hiwis were practically indistinguishable from regular German troops, and often served in entire company strengths.

-The Hiwis may have constituted one quarter of 6th Army's front-line strength, amounting to over 50,000 Slavic auxiliaries serving with the German troops.
+The Hiwis may have constituted one-quarter of the 6th Army's frontline strength, amounting to over 50,000 Slavic auxiliaries serving with the German troops.